The Amazing Mind – Critical Role of Nāmagotta (Memories)

 • Therefore, a newborn baby’s brain cannot transfer anything useful to the hadaya vatthu to identify objects or match each with the set of āsava/anusaya and generate cravings or dislikes for that sensory input.

 • A baby’s hidden āsava will not show up until its brain develops.
-According to the Buddha, the brain function attains its total capacity around seven years of age: One can even attain Arahanthood if one is over seven.
+According to the Buddha, brain function attains its total capacity around seven years of age: If one is over seven, one can even attain Arahanthood.

 • The role of the brain is discussed in “Brain and the Gandhabba” and “Brain – Interface between Mind and Body.”
 Those who want to investigate this issue can find a lot of information there.
 I have tried to present a consistent picture using Buddha Dhamma and recent scientific findings.